alwasa0b/school/java2/src/README.md

   2. Gain a clear understanding of how to use keyword new to create objects.

 lab02:
-  1.Gain a clear understanding of: writing a class that contains data and methods, if statements, and scope.
+  1. Gain a clear understanding of: writing a class that contains data and methods, if statements, and scope.

 lab03:
   1. Practice using nested if’s, switches, and while loops.